Zika fever: Diagnosis

 It is difficult to diagnose Zika virus infection based on clinical signs and symptoms alone due to overlaps with other arboviruses that are endemic to similar areas.
 The US Centers for Disease Control and Prevention (CDC) advises that "based on the typical clinical features, the differential diagnosis for Zika virus infection is broad.
 In addition to dengue, other considerations include leptospirosis, malaria, rickettsia, group A streptococcus, rubella, measles, and parvovirus, enterovirus, adenovirus, and alphavirus infections (e.g., chikungunya, Mayaro, Ross River, Barmah Forest, O'nyong'nyong, and Sindbis viruses)."

 In small case series, routine chemistry and complete blood counts have been normal in most patients.
 A few have been reported to have mild leukopenia, thrombocytopenia, and elevated liver transaminases.

 Zika virus can be identified by reverse transcriptase PCR (RT-PCR) in acutely ill patients.
 However, the period of viremia can be short and the World Health Organization (WHO) recommends RT-PCR testing be done on serum collected within 1 to 3 days of symptom onset or on saliva samples collected during the first 3 to 5 days.
 When evaluating paired samples, Zika virus was detected more frequently in saliva than serum.
 Urine samples can be collected and tested up to 14 days after the onset of symptoms, as the virus has been seen to survive longer in the urine than either saliva or serum.
-The longest period of detectable virus has been 11 days and Zika virus does not appear to establish latency.
+The longest period of having a detectable level of the virus has been 11 days, and the Zika virus does not appear to establish latency.

-Later on, serology for the detection of specific IgM and IgG antibodies to Zika virus can be used.
+Later on, serology for the detection of specific IgM and IgG antibodies to the Zika virus can be used.
 IgM antibodies can be detectable within 3 days of the onset of illness.
 Serological cross-reactions with closely related flaviviruses such as dengue and West Nile virus as well as vaccines to flaviviruses are possible.
 As of 2019, the FDA has authorized two tests to detect Zika virus antibodies.

 Screening in pregnancy

 The CDC recommends screening some pregnant women even if they do not have symptoms of infection.
 Pregnant women who have traveled to affected areas should be tested between two and twelve weeks after their return from travel.
 Due to the difficulties with ordering and interpreting tests for Zika virus, the CDC also recommends that healthcare providers contact their local health department for assistance.
 For women living in affected areas, the CDC has recommended testing at the first prenatal visit with a doctor as well as in the mid-second trimester, though this may be adjusted based on local resources and the local burden of Zika virus.
-Additional testing should be done if there are any signs of Zika virus disease.
+Additional testing should be done for any signs of Zika virus disease.
 Women with positive test results for Zika virus infection should have their fetus monitored by ultrasound every three to four weeks to monitor fetal anatomy and growth.